wp-plugins/talenthouse-portals/readme.txt

 If you do not yet have a Portal Page to link or have not been given a point of contact in the Talenthouse implementation team, please email adam@talenthouse.com

 1. Request an affiliate key and a portal size from your Talenthouse implementation team contact

+2. Choose either step #3 and install with wordpress or step #6 and install manually

+3. Select Plugins -> Add New

+4. Search for "talenthouse portals"

+5. Skip to step #7

-1. Upload `talenthouse_portals.zip` to the `/wp-content/plugins/` directory
+6. Alternately Upload `talenthouse_portals.zip` to the `/wp-content/plugins/` directory

-1. Activate the plugin through the 'Plugins' menu in WordPress
+7. Activate the plugin from Plugins -> Installed Plugins

-1. Place the [th_portal key="&lt;affiliate key&gt;" width="&lt;portal width&gt;"] shortcode into a wordpress page
+8. Place the [th_portal key="<affiliate key>" width="<portal width>"] shortcode into a wordpress page

 * width options are "narrow" or "wide"
 * key will be the string of letters and numbers assigned from the Talenthouse implementation team